 sun, but also (rather confusingly) has a diesel

-engine onboard and a sizable fuel tank, but very few solar panels.
-Hence, it
+engine onboard and a sizable fuel tank, but very few solar panels,

-may be that it is the onboard marine sensors and navigation equipment
+was thought that it was the onboard marine sensors and navigation equipment

 that is solar powered, rather than being energy autonomous in propulsion